benjaminbecker7/JacksaFactions/README.md

 ##### Domains:
 * Leaders can claim chunks to be in the domain of their faction.
 * One chunk cannot be owned by more than one faction.
-* Only players in a faction can edit the land in its domain.
+* Only players in a faction can edit the land or interact with blocks in its domain.
 * The number of chunks a faction can have in its domain is equal to the number of its members times 10.
 * Leaders can also unclaim chunks if they want to remove a chunk from their domain.